-When a relationship (romantic or otherwise) begins to show signs of abuse or danger, panic can lead to indecision and confusion.
-It is important to stay informed of the existing forms of legal relief available in these situations.
-According to a report from New York based advocacy organization Safe Horizon, 1 in 4 women will experience an instance of domestic violence at some point during their life.
-Further, a study conducted by the U.S. Department of Housing and Urban Development, shows that domestic violence is the third leading cause of homelessness in the United States.
-You may need to File a restraining order in California to give you the peace of mind you deserve.
+When any type of relationship shows signs of abuse or danger, panic can lead to indecision and confusion.
+However, it is important to stay informed of the legal relief available in these situations.
+According to a report from the New York-based advocacy organization Safe Horizon, one in four women will experience domestic violence during their life.
+Further, a study conducted by the U.S. Department of Housing and Urban Development shows that domestic violence is the third leading cause of homelessness in the United States.
+Therefore, if you are experiencing an abusive or unsafe relationship with another individual, you may need to file a restraining order in California to keep yourself safe.

-A restraining order is a legally enforceable order from the court that prohibits an individual (the restrained person) from engaging in abusive activities or conduct against another person (the protected person).
+A restraining order is a legally enforceable court order that prohibits an individual (the restrained person) from engaging in abusive activities or conduct against another person (the protected person).
 “Abuse” as applied to restraining orders can mean a number of things.
-Abuse can be:
+For example, abuse may include: